akosiorek/attend_infer_repeat/README.md

 The model seems to be very sensitive to initialisation.
 It might be necessary to run training multiple times before achieving count step accuracy close to the one reported in the paper.

 ## Experimentation
-The jupyter notebook available at `attend_infer_repeat/experiment.ipynb' can be used for experimentation'
+The jupyter notebook available at `attend_infer_repeat/experiment.ipynb` can be used for experimentation.

 ## Citation